 - Always check the cord of the necklace to make sure it isn’t fraying.
 You don’t want the cord breaking and your baby choking on the beads.

-The other kind of teething necklaces are made for mothers to wear while their babies chew on them.
-That removes the strangulation risk.
-You still need to be vigilant while your baby is gnawing on the necklace that’s around your neck for several reasons.
+The other kind of teething necklace is made for mothers to wear while their babies chew on them.
+These are made out of baby-safe, chewy materials that can be cleaned after being doused in drool.
+The strangulation risk is removed, but you’ll still need to be vigilant while your baby is gnawing on it for a few reasons.

 Here’s what you should consider before buying a teething necklace:

-- What the material is made out of: Teething necklaces can be made out of many materials, including amber, silicone, rubber, plastic and wood.
+- The material: Teething necklaces can be made out of many materials, including amber, silicone, rubber, plastic, and wood.
 Sometimes you can buy what you think is an amber necklace only to find out it’s fake, and that it’s actually glass or plastic (source).

-- If they are effective: Make sure the claims people make about teething necklaces and the materials they are made out of are founded in science.
-Amber beads, for instance, have not been proven to help babies anymore than any other type of material (source).
+- Effectiveness: Make sure the claims people make about teething necklaces are scientifically backed.
+Amber beads, for instance, have not been proven to help babies any more than any other type of material (source).

-- If there are alternative ways to soothe your baby’s sore gums: If you decide teething necklaces aren’t right for you and your baby, you can always find fabric for your baby to chew on, use ice for a short period of time on her gums, or give her pain relief medicine like Tylenol.
+- Alternatives: If you decide they aren’t right for you and your baby, you can always find fabric for them to chew on, apply ice to the gums, or offer pain relief medications like Tylenol.

 Made from food-grade organic silicone, this necklace gives moms who are worried about plastic a different alternative to help with their child’s teething pain.
 It doesn’t contain BPA, cadmium, latex, lead or phthalates.

 You can treat this necklace just like you would a teething ring.
 You can stick it in the freezer to let the chill help your baby’s tender gums.